 Office Hours and Grade Questions: I have three regularly scheduled office hours each week.
 These times are reserved for students to drop by or to make an appointment to discuss course assignments, grades, or other class-related concerns.
 I will be happy to make other appointment times for you if your class schedule conflicts with regular conference times or if I am not available on certain days.
 If you receive a grade on an assignment or quiz about which you have questions, please wait twenty-four hours before discussing it with me (especially if the grade/feedback is handed back in class-I won't discuss that grade/feedback with you at the end of that same class; you'll need to wait the same 24 hours).
-This gives you time to process the assignment.
+This gives you time to process the assignment comments and to think about how your course work meets the requirements set forth for each assignment.
 I do not discuss individual student issues in the classroom before, during or after class.
 This violates your privacy under FERPA.
 You will need to make an appointment (or come by office hours) to discuss such issues.